Meet the College's Sustainability leads, Lisa Page and Jacob Krzanowski.

-My name is Daniel Maughan and as Associate Registrar for Sustainability for the College, I would like to welcome you to these web pages.
+Hello.
+As Associate Registrars for Sustainability for the College, we would like to welcome you to these web pages.

 It is great that the College is committed to sustainability.
 You can find here a range of guidance, reports, academic papers and other resources all about sustainable mental health that have been developed by the College.